 /* Answer */

-Though it is a great short cut, I don’t recommend using *.
-Best practice is to list the column in your SQL SELECT statement.
+This might seem like a very nice short cut; however, I don’t recommend using *.
+The best practice is to list the column in your SQL SELECT statement.